 Furthermore, if being quoted in the NT is a criterion for inclusion in the canon, then Enoch (Jude 14) and the Assumption of Moses (Jude 9) should be there because Jude quotes from them.

 (3) Another objection is that the Apocrypha were not written by prophets.
 Who set this criterion?
-If this is a true requirement then there are other books which would fail to make the cut, such as Joshua, Judges (mentions prophets but no prophetic writings or “Thus saith the Lord” statements), Ezra, Nehemiah, Esther, Proverbs, Ecclesiastes, and Song of Solomon; and in the NT, Mark and Luke/Acts, at least, would fail the test.
-Conversely, Wisdom of Solomon makes a remarkable prophecy about Christ on the cross, and the angel Raphael in Tobit says he is one of the seven angels before God’s throne which we find mentioned in Revelation.
+If this is a true requirement then there are other books which would fail to make the cut, such as Joshua, Judges (mentions prophets but no prophetic writings or “Thus saith the Lord” statements), Ezra, Nehemiah, Esther, Proverbs, Ecclesiastes, and Song of Solomon; and in the NT, Mark, Luke, Acts, and Hebrews, at least, would fail the test.
+Conversely, Wisdom of Solomon makes a remarkable prophecy about Christ on the cross and a heavenly being called God’s “Mighty Word”, and the angel Raphael in Tobit says he is one of the seven angels before God’s throne which we find mentioned in Revelation.

 Besides, the Church always recognised, and in the 4th century (as mentioned above) specified, these “apocryphal” books as scripture.
 Either the Holy Spirit guided the Church in the formation of the canon or he didn’t.
 If he did guide the Church then we have no right to change it; if he didn’t guide the Church, then how do we know which books are canonical and which are not; and anything goes.

 (4) The Palestinian Pharisees, who had earlier accepted the Alexandrian canon (containing the apocrypha/deuterocanonicals) for 2-3 centuries, when they saw the use the Christians were making of them to prove Christ as Messiah, narrowed their canon, insisting that only those books written in Hebrew were scripture.
 But this is a wrong criterion for several reasons: